commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 to keep them and create/update them accordingly whenever the referenced state has been provided at some point.

-The `customObject` will have a `container:` **`"commercetools-sync-java.UnresolvedTransitionsService.stateDrafts"`** and a `key` representing the key of the StateDraft that is waiting to be created/updated.
+The `customObject` will have a `container:` **`"commercetools-sync-java.UnresolvedTransitionsService.stateDrafts"`** and a `key` representing a hash value of the StateDraft key that is waiting to be created/updated.

 Here is an example of a `CustomObject` in the target project that represents a StateDraft with key `state-A`.